stanford-dancebreak/stanford-dancebreak.github.io/content/info/locations.md

 2. Walk through the lobby to the center courtyard.
 3. Turn left and walk into the big dance studio.

-This studio has a clean sprung wood floor.
+This studio has a sprung wood floor.
 Per building policy, no street shoes are allowed in the studio; clean dance shoes, socks, or bare feet are acceptable.

 This room has an excellent sound system.
-It also has a TV.
+It also has a TV; however, the TV can be finicky to get working.
+Note that the audio cable in the room is often only partially functional (e.g., only one of the two audio channels works); using one of the Dancebreak audio cables is the better option.
+Instructors in this room need microphones to be audible.

 This is the largest (and best) dance studio on campus, but also the most in-demand.